ArneJol/DS-GetAndClean/README.md

 # DS-GetAndClean
-repo for the coursework of Coursera Getting and Cleaning data
+This repo is created to contain the script and codebook created for the coursera course Getting and Cleaning Data.

+The repo contains two files:
+1: run_analysis.R.
+2: codebook.MD